Child Protection / Welfare

-Children Exposed to Domestic Violence, Child Welfare League of America – is the nation’s oldest and largest membership-based child welfare organization.
+Child Welfare League of America – is the nation’s oldest and largest membership-based child welfare organization.
 We are committed to engaging people everywhere in promoting the well-being of children, youth, and their families, and protecting every child from harm, Washington, DC.

 The Greenbook Initiative – ideas for cooperation of child welfare agencies, courts and domestic violence service providers.

 Gundersen National Child Protection Training Center – and its programs, Jacob Wetterling Resource Center (JWRC) and Center for Effective Discipline (CED), work to end all forms of child maltreatment through education, training and prevention, while advocating for and serving children, adult survivors and communities.
 Gundersen NCPTC prepares current and future child protection professionals to recognize and report the abuse of children.
 As leaders in the field since 2003, more than 100,000 child protection professionals have been trained in all 50 states and 17 countries on topics pertaining to child abuse investigations, prosecutions and prevention, Winona, MN.

 National Center on Substance Abuse and Child Welfare – is an initiative of the U.S. Department of Health & Human Services.
 The mission is to improve systems and practice for families with substance use disorders who are involved in the child welfare and family judicial systems by assisting local, State and tribal agencies.
 NCSACW's goals are to develop and implement a comprehensive program of information gathering and dissemination, to provide technical assistance and to develop knowledge and its application that promotes effective practice, organizational and system changes at the local, state and national levels.